 To make sure you choose courses that are appropriate for your skill level, you will take placement exams before you register for classes.
 Placement tests can only be taken once, so make sure you take these assessments seriously and give them your best effort.
-The Math and Foreign Language Placement Exams are offered online and must be taken before your orientation session.
-The Writing Placement Exam is offered during your orientation and at the beginning of each semester.
+The Math, Writing, and Foreign Language Placement Exams are offered online and must be taken before your orientation session.
 If you are ready to take your placement exams, please read the directions before you start.

-First year students must take the Math Placement Exam before you can sign up for RAP .
+First year students admitted for the fall semester must take the Math Placement Exam before you can sign up for RAP .
 You will need to allow 48 hours between when you take the placement exam and when you register for RAP.

 Students who have studied French, German, Latin, or Spanish for two or more years and will continue with the same language at UMass Amherst, must take the Foreign Language Placement Exam online prior to orientation.
 If you are in the College of Social and Behavioral Sciences , the College of Humanities and Fine Arts , or seeking a BA in the College of Natural Sciences you will have a foreign language requirement and you should take the foreign language placement exam.

 Additional information on Foreign Language requirements and placement exams for other languages will be reviewed during your orientation or transfer registration session.

 Based on your placement exam results, you may be encouraged to take an exemption test in Math and/or Foreign Language, and you may be invited to apply for a waiver from the First-Year Writing Requirement.
 Exemption exams are taken to earn exemption from a requirement and/or credit.